-Matthew Dunning QC
+Matthew Dunning KC

 Area of Expertise: Administrative/Public Sector, Bankruptcy and Liquidation, Banking and Finance, Commercial, Competition, Energy, Financial Services, Franchising, Insurance, Real Estate, Shareholder and Securities, Valuation

 LLB (Hons), BCL, FCIArb, FAMINZ

 Matthew is a barrister and King’s Counsel, with over 35 years experience in commercial litigation.
 He has represented many leading local and international businesses before New Zealand courts, regulatory bodies in the securities and anti-trust sectors and in arbitrations.
 One of his first cases was as junior counsel in 1986, for Mobil Oil with David Williams QC, in an ICSID arbitration against the New Zealand government.